scidam/cachepy/README.rst

 Intro
 *****

-Caching results of callables in Python.
+Caching results of functions in Python.

 Features